DanishGada/danishgada/README.md

-<h3 align="center">👋 Hi there!
+<h3 align="left">👋 Hi there!
 I'm DanishGada, a passionate Software Developer and AI enthusiast.
 I love crafting elegant solutions to complex challenges using Java,Python,ML/DL/NLP and sharing my knowledge through open-source projects.

 🚀 Explore my repositories to discover projects ranging from ComputerVision and AI to Android & Software Dev.
 I'm particularly focused on Leveraging AI to Automate Complex Human Tasks, and I'm always excited to collaborate with like-minded developers.